abodner/abodner.github.io/_pages/about.md

 <br/><img src='/images/nerdy1.png'>
 </p>

 Please note that this webpage is still under construction.
-Feel free to reach out anytime!
+Check out my professional CV to see what else I've been up to.